 On select Datasources, vendors have a channel for the consumption of all supported user data types via a special channel called vendor data.
 Any scripts in the scripts/vendor directory in the datasource will be run when a new instance is first booted.
 Scripts will be run in alphabetical order.
 This module allows control over the execution of vendor data.

-Internal name: cc_scripts_vendor Module frequency: once-per-instance enabled: (boolean/string) Whether vendor data is enabled or not.
-Use of string for this value is prefix: (string/array of (string/integer)) The command to run before any vendor scripts.
-Its primary use case is for profiling a script, not to prevent its run vendor_data: enabled: true prefix: /usr/bin/ltrace
+Internal name: cc_scripts_vendor Module frequency: once-per-instance enabled: (boolean) Whether vendor data is enabled or not.
+Default: true.
+DEPRECATED: Use of string for this value is DEPRECATED.
+Use a boolean value instead.

 Config schema: vendor_data: (object)